munificent/craftinginterpreters/book/optimization.md

 >
 > <cite>Kazuo Ishiguro, <em>The Remains of the Day</em></cite>

-Think of this chapter as a bonus.
-If I still lived in New Orleans, I'd call it a *lagniappe* -- a little something extra given for free to a customer.
-You've got a whole book and a complete virtual machine already, but I wanted you to have some fun tweaking clox to squeeze more performance out it.
+If I still lived in New Orleans, I'd call this chapter a *lagniappe* -- a little something extra given for free to a customer.
+You've got a whole book and a complete virtual machine already, but I wanted you to have fun tweaking clox to squeeze more performance out it.

-In this chapter, we'll apply two very different optimizations to the our virtual machine.
-In the process, you'll get a feel for measuring and improving the performance of a language implementation, or any program, really.
+In this chapter, we'll apply two very different optimizations to our virtual machine.
+We'll make clox much faster.
+In the process, you'll get a feel for measuring and improving the performance of a language implementation or any program, really.

 ## Measuring Performance

-*Optimization* means taking a working program and improving its performance along any number of axes.
-In contrast with other engineering, it doesn't aim to change *what* the program does, instead, it reduces the number of resources it takes to do so.
-We generally think of optimization as meaning runtime speed, and that tends to be the main axis we optimize on.
-But it's often important to reduce memory usage, startup time, persistant storage utilization, or network bandwidth.
-All physical resources have some cost -- even if the cost is mostly in wasted human time -- so optimization often pays its way.
+*Optimization* means taking a working application and improving its performance along any number of axes.
+In contrast with other programming, it doesn't aim to change *what* the program does, instead, it reduces the number of resources it takes to do so.
+We tend to assume optimization is for runtime speed.
+That does tend to be the main axis we optimize on, but it's often important to reduce memory usage, startup time, persistent storage size, or network bandwidth.
+All physical resources have some cost -- even if the cost is mostly in wasted human time -- so optimization work often pays off.

-There was a time in the early days of computer technology that a skilled programmer could hold the entire hardware architecture and compiler pipeline in their head and reason about the performance of a program just by thinking about it.
-Those days are long long gone, separated from us in the present by microcode, cache lines, branch prediction, deep compiler pipelines, and sprawling instructions.
-We like to pretend C is a "low level" language, but the stack of human engineering between `printf("Hello, world!");` and a greeting appearing on screen is now centuries tall.
+There was a time in the early days of computer technology that a skilled programmer could hold the entire hardware architecture and compiler pipeline in their head and understand a program's performance just by thinking real hard.
+Those days are long gone, separated from the present by microcode, cache lines, branch prediction, deep compiler pipelines, and sprawling instruction sets.
+We like to pretend C is a "low level" language, but the stack of technology between `printf("Hello, world!");` and a greeting appearing on screen is now miles tall.

-Optimization is now firmly in the realm of empirical science.
-Our program is a border collie sprinting through the obstactle course of the hardware.
-If we want to make her reach the end faster, we can't just sit and ruminate on canine physiology until enlightnment strikes.
-Instead, we need to *observe* her performance, see where she stumbles, and *then* find faster paths for her to take.
+Optimization today is an empirical science.
+Our program is a border collie sprinting through the hardware's obstactle course.
+If we want her to reach the end faster, we can't just sit and ruminate on canine physiology until enlightnment strikes.
+Instead, we need to *observe* her performance, see where she stumbles, and then find faster paths for her to take.

-Note how much of that is particular to one dog on one obstactle course.
+Much of that process is particular to one dog on one obstactle course.
 When we write optimizations for our virtual machine, we also can't assume that we will make *all* Lox programs run faster on *all* hardware.
-Different Log programs stress different areas of the VM, and different architectures have their own strengths and weaknesses.
+Different Lox programs stress different areas of the VM, and different architectures have their own strengths and weaknesses.